Should I Watch..? WALL·E

 What's to like?

 Truth be told, it's a rare film that excites me enough to shell out for the ever-spiralling cost of cinema tickets.
 But with this sublime effort from Pixar, there was never any risk of being disappointed.
 The animation remains some of the best the studio has ever produced, somehow creating characters capable of so much emotion without much in the way of meaningful dialogue - this is the equivalent of producing Shakespeare's Hamlet with the cast of the Teletubbies!
-It's so good that you forget its animated - take the moment when the unfortunate WALL-E is chased by shopping trolleys and the focus adjusts as if filmed through a traditional movie camera, complete with lens flare.
+It's so good that you forget it's animated - take the moment when the unfortunate WALL-E is chased by shopping trolleys and the focus adjusts as if filmed through a traditional movie camera, complete with lens flare.
 It's a stunning piece of animation that takes your breath away with it's attention to detail.

 - The name of the ship - Axiom - is a mathematical term, meaning something taken for granted or something unquestionable.
 This fits in with the reliance on the ship's robots by the occupants.